Did you know that the liver is one of the body's most important organs?⠀⠀⠀⠀⠀⠀⠀⠀⠀

 - Helps the body fight infections by removing bacteria from the blood

 - Manufactures cholesterol, a molecule essential for membrane fluidity and the synthesis of steroid hormones

 - Manufactures bile and bile salts.
 They act as a lubricant of the digestive tract, facilitating the sliding of the food bolus in addition to allowing the absorption of fats and fat-soluble vitamins, vitamins A, D, K and E

 - Manufacture of most proteins

-- Participates in blood fluidity and iron storage for the synthesis of red blood cells
+- Participates in the fluidity of the blood and the storage of iron for the synthesis of red blood cells

 The gall bladder , too, is an organ related to digestion which is greatly underestimated.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-It is often recognized by the problem of `` liver stone '', gallstones or cholelithiasis, terms that all have the same meaning, that is to say the formation of small crystals in the gallbladder. ⠀⠀⠀⠀⠀⠀⠀⠀⠀
+It is often recognized by the problem of "liver stone", gallstones or chololithiasis, terms that all have the same meaning, that is, the formation of small crystals in the gallbladder.⠀⠀⠀⠀⠀⠀⠀⠀⠀

 Advanced symptoms are known to be extremely painful: a sharp pain in the pit of the stomach or under the ribs on the right side that can radiate to the right shoulder.
 A warning sign may be recurrent nausea and / or vomiting.⠀⠀⠀⠀